 The event was in celebration of the launch of “BRAINRUSH II, The Enemy of My Enemy”.
 We talked about the book, gave away some VERY cool prizes (including TWO Kindle Fires), and opened the chat lines for Q&A’s.
 Attendance was terrific–at times the chat scroll zipped up the screen faster than I could read it.
 I’ve posted the archived video below in case you’d like to check it out.

 By the way, within a couple weeks of the launch, it was listed as the #1 “Top Rated” (Best Reviewed) Action/Adventure on Amazon.
-As of September 15th, 9 months later, it still holds that slot.
+It held that slot for 9 straight months.

 Here’s a radio interview from December 29th, 2011.
 We talked about a bunch of things.
 It was fun!